 Multi-level data integration improves variant recurrence analysis in cancer

 One of the most powerful ways of identifying key elements in cancer genomes is through mutation recurrence analysis, the objective of which is to discover regions having more mutations than expected.
-Hence, we wish to construct an accurate background mutation rate (BMR) model in a wide range of cancer types.
-However, BMR estimation is challenging: the somatic mutation process can be influenced by numerous confounders (in the form of both external genomic factors and local sequence context factors), and these can result in wrong conclusions if not appropriately corrected10.
+Hence, we demonstrate how to integrate extensive ENCODE data to construct an accurate background mutation rate model in a wide range of cancer types.
+BMR estimation is challenging: the somatic mutation process can be influenced by numerous confounders (in the form of both external genomic factors and local sequence context factors), and these can result in wrong conclusions if not appropriately corrected10.

 We address the issues associated with confounding factors in a cancer-specific manner.
 Specifically, we separated the whole-genome into bins (1Mb) and calculated mutation counts per bin under each local context category.
 For each category for a BMR prediction, we used a negative binomial regression of the mutation counts against 475 genomic features across 229 cell types, including replication timing, chromatin accessibility, Hi-C, and expression profiles.
 In contrast to methods that use data from unmatched cell types10 , our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation (Fig 2A).
+For example, matched replication timing data in general significantly outperforms data from unmatched HeLa-S3 cell line.
 Notably, the combination of many different genomic features significantly improves the estimation accuracy in multiple cancer types (Fig 2 B).
 Consistent with previous results on mutation rates, in breast cancer, we observed an elevated rate in regions with the repressive modification H3K9me3 and a reduced rate in regions with the activating, enhancer-associated mark H3K27ac11-13.
 Also, due to the correlated nature of genomic features across cell types, even approximate matching of a specific cancer against an ENCODE cell line can still improve its BMR estimation.
 Hence, our analyses may easily be extended to other cancer types.